-Whether it’s high-level sports or a game of badminton in the backyard, in order to be battle-ready you oftentimes have to train what you don’t do very well.
+Whether it’s high-level sports or a game of badminton in the backyard, to be battle-ready you oftentimes have to train what you don’t do very well.
 Previous injury and pain often tell the brain to avoid specific patterns, which we may be completely unaware of.
-By using objective ground reaction force measures we can clearly identify where we compensate and then use research and proper planning to provide the right stimulus in order to become more efficient.
+By using objective ground reaction force measures we can clearly identify where we compensate and then use research and proper planning to provide the right stimulus to become more efficient.

-So whether it’s the squat or another exercise we must remember that it’s not always the exercise, but rather the angles and speed in which we do a movement that will create the stimulus we are after.
+So whether it’s the squat or another exercise, we must remember that it’s not always the exercise, but rather the angles and speed in which we do a movement that will create the stimulus we are after.
 Both the front squat and high-handle trap bar deadlift have shown great at improving Load because both are loaded in the same vertical pattern (vertical torso/knees over toes), so regardless of philosophy or training methods it’s understanding the concepts of how to improve weaknesses that end up reducing injuries and improving performance.